google-research/rlds/README.md

-# RL Datasets
+# RLDS

-RL Datasets is a system to store, retrieve and filter RL trajectories in order to use them in RL workflows.
+RLDS stands for Reinforcement Learning Datasets and it is an ecosystem of tools to store, retrieve, manipulate episodic data in in the context of Sequential Decision Making including Reinforcement Learning (RL), Learning for Demonstrations, Offline RL or Imitation Learning.

+This repo includes a library for manipulating RLDS compliant datasets.
+Please refer to:

+*   [EnvLogger](http://github.com/deepmind/envlogger) to create synthetic datasets
+*   [RLDS Creator](http://github.com/google-research/rlds-creator) to create datasets where a human interacts with an environment.
+*   [TFDS](http://www.tensorflow.org/datasets/catalog/overview) for existing RL datasets.

 ### Dataset Format{#dataset_format}